The post was updated in June 2018.

 With all that being said, in this episode, I am talking about tactics — what to do when you publish a post and how to get it out there on Pinterest.
 The first set of tactics I share came straight from the members of my Facebook group when I asked them this same question.

 One of the group members uses the following tactics-

 - Pin to my main board.
 This is the board where you pin all of your blog content, so it should be named whatever your blog is named.
 Avoid using the words, “Best of…”.
 Just use the name of your blog.

-- Pin to two “side boards” that same day (defined as boards with related content).
+- Pin to two boards related content.

 - Begin interval pinning to other boards the following day.